 - Secondary to age-related cumulative stress and desiccation/deterioration.

-- Constitute 30% of all meniscus tears with peak incidence of 41-50 years of age in men and 61-70 in woman.
+- Constitute 30% of all meniscus tears with peak incidence of 41-50 years of age in men and 61-70 in women.

-- These may or may not be associated with trauma, unlike acute tears.
+- These may or may not be secondary to trauma, unlike acute tears.

 Epidemiology including risk factors and primary prevention